Lake Keowee: Late 20th century to present

 The massive demolition and building project of the dams began.
 Huge swaths of forest land were cleared by removing and selling lumber from the downed trees.
 Selected wooded areas were set afire to enable bulldozing operations.
 Some areas were dug deeper to increase the future depth of the lake and give it sufficient volume for its cooling purposes.
 Duke hired the Jeff Hunt Machinery Company to clear the basins for the Lake Keowee and Lake Jocassee sites; at the time, it was one of the largest orders for land clearing ever to have been given in the states of North Carolina and South Carolina.
 Later it hired the firms of Blythe Brothers and Clement Brothers to begin earth-moving operations commencing in 1967.

 In the first phase, dams were built on the Keowee and Little rivers to create Lake Keowee.
 A dam blocking the Jocassee River created Lake Jocassee.
 One estimate of the expense for this phase of the project was $83 million.
 At the official groundbreaking ceremony in April 1967, a red, white and blue dynamite charge was set off by South Carolina governor Robert McNair.

 Of the three dams built, the dam on the Keeowee River was the longest at 3500 ft in length, 800 ft wide at its base, and 20 ft wide at the top.
 It is 20 ft higher than the Little River dam, but it is 215 ft lower than the Jocassee dam.
 Both lakes were fed by the Whitewater, Thompson, and Toxaway rivers.
 In addition, the Lake Jocassee hydro station feeds water into Lake Keowee.
 The initial transfer of water began in December 1973, and commercial operation began on December 19, 1973.

-The lake boasts several shoreline landmarks, including a life size Bob's Big Boy Burger statue located at the south end, which has become a popular selfie location for anglers during national competitive fishing tournaments.